 - Preheat oven to 350 degrees F.

-- In a bowl, mix together the flour, baking powder and baking soda; set aside.
+- Prepare Dough: In a bowl, mix together the flour, baking powder and baking soda; set aside.

-- Using an electric mixer, cream together the butter and peanut butter.
+- Using an electric mixer, beat the butter and peanut butter.
 Add sugars and beat at medium speed for 3-4 minutes, scraping down bowl twice.

 - At low speed, add egg and vanilla.
 Add flour mixture and stir until well mixed, frequently scraping down bowl.
 Add peanuts (if using) and oats, and mix well.
 Using an ice cream scoop 2 inches in diameter or an extremely heaping tablespoon, place balls of dough on parchment-lined baking sheets at least three inches apart.